Wan Chai (fighter): Myanmar vs USA challenge

-In June 2001, Wan Chai was matched with American UFC veteran Doug Evans at the "International Myanmar traditional boxing challenge & Myanmar-Australia talent testing boxing competition" in Yangon, Myanmar.
-In he first round, Evans was dropped to the floor with a knee strike to the lower abdomen while clinching and lost by referee stoppage (TKO).
+In June 2001, the first international Lethwei event took place in Yangon with professional fighters from the United States facing Burmese fighters under full traditional Lethwei rules.
+Wan Chai was matched against American UFC veteran Doug Evans and the event was named International Myanmar traditional boxing challenge & Myanmar-Australia talent testing boxing competition in Yangon, Myanmar.
+In the first round, Evans was dropped to the floor with a knee strike to the lower abdomen while clinching and lost by referee stoppage (TKO).
 Evans later claimed he was kneed in the groin by Wan Chai, however the official did not see the strike and the referee stoppage remained.